• Stars

 Usage

-• Your class should inherit from Serviz::Base class
+• Your class should inherit from Serviz::Base

-• Your class should implement #call method:
+• Your class should implement a #call method

-• Add results via self.result=
+• Return the result via self.result=

-• Add errors via self.errors=
+• Add errors via self.errors<<

 Example: